-Debugging the performance of Django Application (DRF)
+Debugging the Performance of Django Application (DRF)

 Django may not be the fastest web framework available, but it remains a popular and reliable choice for many projects.
 Django REST Framework (DRF) is a powerful tool for building APIs, although it can slow down your application, if not used correctly.